 Left turn At Major intersection with advance Greenlight (Green arrow)

-At the left turn, when you get a green arrow usually as the first or second car you can complete your turn easily.
-(Time frame of advance green light is different for each and every intersection.)
+At the left turn, when you get a green arrow, usually as the first or second car, you can complete your turn quickly.
+(Time frame of advance green light is different for every intersection.)

-As the third and fourth car, you may get the yellow arrow in this case if you were behind the white line of pedestrian crossing stop and yield (for cars and pedestrian) but if you passed the white line and green arrow light changed to yellow complete the turn cautiously.
+As the third and fourth car, you may get the yellow arrow in this case if you were behind the white line of pedestrian crossing stop and yield (for vehicles and pedestrian), but if you passed the white line and green arrow light changed to yellow complete the turn cautiously.

 - Turn about 20 km

-- Always aim for the left lane of the road and if its multiline road change lane to the right when it is safe without waiting for examiners tell you (remember on the test you should keep right always)
+- Always aim for the left lane of the road and if its multiline road change lane to the right when it is safe without waiting for examiners tell you (remember always you should keep right on your test)